Deception Tip 88:

 Hello and welcome to episode number 88 of the Deception Tips podcast.
 Last week, we talked all about display rules and how people learn to lie as they get older.
-They’re taught to lie from their parents, grandparents, peers and those around them.
-Of course, children are born inherently with the devious nature, you have to teach them how to be good, they know how to be bad, it’s inherent in us.
+They’re taught to lie by their parents, grandparents, peers, and those around them.
+Of course, children are born inherently with a devious nature, you have to teach them how to be good, they know how to be bad, it’s inherent in us.

 As children grow up, they’re taught to lie through these display rules, such as receiving a present from a grandmother.
 You teach the kid, hey, you need to be polite, you need to say thank you, even though you don’t like it, or you didn’t want it or it wasn’t what you were asking for, like a pair of socks, I hated getting those on Christmas.

 Things like food, when you’re at the meal table or you’re at someone’s house, if you tell your children, you say, hey, I know you’re going to go over to little Tommy’s tonight.
 If they cook you something that you don’t like, be polite, don’t say it’s gross, tell them you’re full, eat everything else.
 You teach them to be polite and that is deception, that is lying.

 Again, we brought up the question of, okay, well, should they tell the truth in those circumstances?
 Probably not.
 Why?
 Well, because what would be the point of telling the truth, saying, you know what, this food is terrible, I’m not going to eat it, that is very rude, inconsiderate, and just not nice.
 So, instead of being blatantly obvious or telling the truth that way, you could find a nicer way, to tell the truth.